 It is with great excitement that we cross the border into Botswana and make our way towards the Okavango Delta, a massive inland delta that creates a true wilderness.

 We begin our journey into the delta near the panhandle, gliding through the papyrus lined channels by motorboat to our exclusive wild island.
 We spend two nights here in true wilderness, exploring the area on foot and by mokoro.
-(A hand chiselled canoe by the local people out of a tree trunk).
+(A hand chiselled canoe made out of a tree trunk).

 There will also be time to simply relax and absorb the remoteness and serenity of the area.
 Clients will not only learn more about the animals and plants from the local guides but will also interact and have the opportunity to learn more about the people and their way of life in this isolated wilderness area.